OceanYing/DearPyGui-3D-Operation-Example/README.md

 ### Guidance
 - You can choose one of two modes:
-  1. Drag and contiguous move.
+  1. Drag and contiguous move/rotate.
-  2. (Recommanded!)
-Drag and move only when the mouse is moving.
+  2. (Recommended!)
+Drag and move/rotate only when the mouse is moving.

 ### TODO
 - Add more buttons, slides, and links for better using experience.